 Governor James Pinckney Henderson was a lawyer, war hero, political leader, and international diplomat-a great match for his multi-talented wife.
-Photo courtesy of UT Arlington Libraries, Digital Gallery. he was representing the Republic of Texas at the Tuileries Palace, the court of King Louis Philippe of France.
-She was only nineteen when they got married in London, and moving from Europe to a rugged place like Texas was a major culture shock.
+Photo courtesy of UT Arlington Libraries, Digital Gallery.

 It is hard to believe, but Frances Henderson spoke eighteen languages, and she knew big bits and pieces of seven more.
 She had her own business, publishing foreign stories that she translated into English.
 She was also a mathematician and a gifted musician, and her piano was the first that was ever heard in the East Texas town of San Augustine, where they settled.
 Her husband was a lawyer, and women were not allowed to study law, but she learned it anyway so she could run his law office while he was out of town.
 When Henderson was elected governor, Frances did not follow him to Austin to be his social hostess, which was shocking because that's what women were supposed to do.
 Instead, she stayed home where she was very active in the Episcopal Church, and she helped to start congregations in the towns of Rusk, Palestine, and Nacogdoches, as well as San Augustine.

 Frances Henderson was also an early and forceful voice that women should be allowed to vote and participate in public life.
 Success lay many years in the future, but Frances gave those later Texas women a powerful example that they could be more than just mothers and housewives.
 Like her, though, they would have to be very smart and work hard at it.

 FELLOWS OF THE SOCIETY

 Hemphill Fellows

 (\$5,000 or more annually)

-David J. Beck

-Joseph D. Jamail, Jr. (deceased)

-Thomas S. Leatherbury Richard Warren Mithoff
+David J. Beck Joseph D. Jamail, Jr. (deceased) Thomas S. Leatherbury Richard Warren Mithoff

 Greenhill Fellows

 (\$2,500 or more annually)

-Stacy and Douglas W. Alexander

-Marianne M. Auld

-Robert A. Black

-Hon.
-Jane Bland and Doug Bland

-E. Leon Carter

-Michael Easton

-Harry L. Gillam, Jr.

-Marcy and Sam Greer

-William Fred Hagans

-Lauren and Warren Harris

-Thomas F.A.
-Hetherington

-Jennifer and Richard Hogan, Jr.

-Dee J. Kelly, Jr.

-Hon.
-David E. Keltner

-Lynne Liberato

-Mike McKool, Jr.

-Ben L. Mesches

-Jeffrey L. Oldham

-Hon.
-Harriet O'Neill and Kerry N. Cammack

-Hon.
-Jack Pope (deceased)

-Shannon H. Ratliff

-Harry M. Reasoner

-Robert M. Roach, Jr.

-Leslie Robnett

-Professor L. Wayne Scott (deceased)

-Reagan W. Simpson

-Allison Stewart

-Cynthia K. Timms

-Peter S. Wahby

-Hon.
-Dale Wainwright

-Charles R. Watson, Ir.

-R. Paul Yetter
+Stacy and Douglas W. Alexander Marianne M. Auld Robert A. Black Hon.
+Jane Bland and Doug Bland E. Leon Carter Michael Easton Harry L. Gillam, Jr. Marcy and Sam Greer William Fred Hagans Lauren and Warren Harris Thomas F.A.
+Hetherington Jennifer and Richard Hogan, Jr. Dee J. Kelly, Jr. Hon.
+David E. Keltner Lynne Liberato Mike McKool, Jr.

+Ben L. Mesches Jeffrey L. Oldham Hon.
+Harriet O'Neill and Kerry N. Cammack Hon.
+Jack Pope (deceased) Shannon H. Ratliff Harry M. Reasoner Robert M. Roach, Jr. Leslie Robnett Professor L. Wayne Scott (deceased) Reagan W. Simpson Allison Stewart Cynthia K. Timms Peter S. Wahby Hon.
+Dale Wainwright Charles R. Watson, Jr. R. Paul Yetter

 Charter Fellow

-Return to Journal Index

 Editor-in-Chief's Column